MicrosoftDocs/sdk-api/sdk-api-src/content/wbemprov/nf-wbemprov-iwbemhiperfprovider-createrefreshableenum.md

 ### -param plId [out]

 Pointer to an integer returned by the provider that uniquely identifies the refreshable enumeration.

-#### - pCtx [in]

-Typically <b>NULL</b>; otherwise, a pointer to an
-<a href="https://msdn.microsoft.com/458bd455-6984-414b-a0b7-62887d9dad7c">IWbemContext</a> object required by one or more dynamic class providers.
-The values in the context object must be specified in the specific provider's documentation.
-For more information about this parameter, see
-<a href="https://msdn.microsoft.com/5bfd9d9b-ffe5-4def-a97d-85c4c01223f0">Making Calls to WMI</a>.

 ## -returns